Boundless (2022 TV series)

-Boundless (Sin límites) is a Spanish historical drama and adventure television miniseries directed by Simon West that premiered on 10 June 2022.
+Boundless (Sin límites) is a Spanish historical drama adventure miniseries directed by Simon West that premiered on 10 June 2022.
 It stars Álvaro Morte and Rodrigo Santoro as Juan Sebastián Elcano and Ferdinand Magellan respectively.
 It was created on the 500th anniversary of the First Circumnavigation of the World.

 Plot

 The plot is a fictionalised account of the First Circumnavigation of the World, tracking the 1519–22 voyage initiated by Ferdinand Magellan and completed by Juan Sebastián Elcano.